Owner of SUV which caused explosives scare near Ambani's house found dead | Law-Order

 Earlier, Fadnavis raised the issue in the state Assembly, seeking probe by the National Investigation Agency.

 Home Minister Deshmukh said Mansukh's body bore no injury marks.
-Autopsy report was awaited, and Maharashtra Police were perfectly capable of investigating the case, he said.
+Autopsy report was awaited, and Maharashtra Police were perfectly capable of investigating the case, he said, adding that the state ATS will now probe it.

 The home minister also said that the original owner of the SUV had handed it over to Mansukh for some interior work.